 Total distance for Day 2: 122 miles / 196 kilometers.

-...it was really tough - it was really crazy - but after 122 miles (196 kilometers), I finally made it to the overnight town (barely).
+...it was a tough and seemingly endless long @$$ ride - but after 122 miles (196 kilometers), I f i n a l l y made it to the overnight town - and it's 3 steep hills !!!

-I was a physical wreck.
-As I rolled into camp, I turned my head to the right and *pow* it felt like someone jabbed me in the neck with a cattle-prod - and when I got off my bike, I realized that my heart was skipping every other beat.
-After riding all day, my body was completely out of salt and potassium - apparently, your body's electrical system needs that stuff - but I learned a valuable lesson that day: after riding 122 miles on a BMX, don't drink tequila shots (have a banana instead).
+At the time, I didn't realize what a physical wreck I was.
+As I climbed the final hill, I turned my head to the right and *pow* it felt like someone jabbed me in the neck with a cattle-prod.
+As I got off my bike, I noticed my heart was skipping every other beat.
+Despite staying hydrated and eating plenty of food, my body was almost completely depleted of salt and potassium - apparently, your body's electrical system needs that stuff - but I learned a valuable lesson that day: after riding 122 miles on a BMX, don't drink tequila shots - have a banana instead - after eating a banana, my heart immediately started beating normally.

-As bad as it was, it could have been worse because Day 2 was a particularly rough day for wind burn - one of my friends got it so bad, she had to take the next few days off - but thanks to my faceguard, I was blissfully unaware of it..."blissfully" is probably the wrong word but I'm still very glad I didn't have to experience that.
+As bad as it was, it could have been worse because a lot of riders got wind burn that day.
+One of my friends got it so bad, she had to take the next few days off but thanks to my faceguard, I was blissfully unaware of it ("blissfully" is probably the wrong word but I'm still very glad I didn't have to experience that).

 Visit ragbrai.com for the latest ride news and pics!